MinShap: A Shapley-Based Framework for Feature Redundancy: Empirical Evidence

 \subsection{Strength and limitation of MinShap/Max-p and the application of other adjusted p-value methods}

 In this section, we will further discuss the strength and limitation of MinShap and Max-p, and provide practical guidance for when we use adjusted p-value methods.
 We will mainly focus on the first two models provided in section \ref{sec:sim}: linear and non-linear models.
-We will discuss the relationship among the number of permutation orders $K$, the proportion of significant features $|S_0^*|$, the number of features $p$ and further extend to high-dimensional case.
+We will discuss the relationship among the number of permutation orders $K$, the proportion of significant features $|S^*|$, the sample size and further extend to high-dimensional case.

 We first assess the effect of the number of permutation $K$ to MinShap and Max-p value methods.
-For Fig. \ref{fig:perm_compare}, the setup of the model is the same as section \ref{sec:sim}, except that we use different number permutations that is proportional to $|S_0^*|=8$, with $K$ range from 8 to 64.
+For Fig. \ref{fig:perm_compare}, the setup of the model is the same as section \ref{sec:sim}, except that we use different number permutations that is proportional to $|S^*|=8$, with $K$ range from 8 to 64.
 The screening range $ u \in [K-7,K]$ to avoid overlap with the previous selecting interval.
 When the sample size is large enough, and the Type II error is extremely close to 0, the more permutations we perform, the higher F1 score MinShap and Max-p value will achieve.
 The higher number of permutation $K$ drives the Type I error down.
 Next, we discuss the relation between the number of permutation $K$ and when Type II error is between 0 and 1.
 We still compare the same linear and non-linear model but with sample size 1000.
 The number of permutation $K$ still ranges from 8 to 64 with the screening range $ u \in [K-7,K]$ .
 From Fig. \ref{fig:perm_compare_1000}, we still see that more permutations always drive the Type I error down for all methods.
 When the Type II error is between 0 and 1, more permutations make the Type II error of MinShap and Max-p increase.
 Thus, when Type II error is not close to 1, the adjusted p-value methods can be applied.

-Next, we explore how the proportion of significant feature, $|S_0^*|$, affect the performance of MinShap and Max-p value methods.
+Next, we explore how the proportion of significant feature, $|S^*|$, affect the performance of MinShap and Max-p value methods.